-Gold braces are very much like standard silver braces, which are made from stainless steel, except that they are coated in gold.
+Gold braces are very much like standard silver braces used in orthodontics, which are made from stainless steel, except that they are coated in gold.
 Some people prefer the look of gold braces over traditional braces because gold is considered to be more elegant, stylish, and for some, signifies elite socioeconomic status.

 There are also benefits to gold braces that go beyond aesthetic preferences — they are less likely to cause an allergic reaction, and they are anti-inflammatory too.

 Gold braces cost more than regular braces and aren't offered by all orthodontists, so your first step is to speak with your orthodontist to learn about your options, and find out how much they'll cost you.

 Table of contents

 As you know, braces are a system of brackets and wires that are attached to the teeth with the purpose of aligning crooked teeth into a straighter position.
 Braces can also help to close gaps and adjust a misaligned bite.

 Back in the day, braces were super bulky and noticeable, but thanks to developing technology in the field of orthodontics, they are now less noticeable and more comfortable.

 Braces can be used to correct everyone from tooth, bite, or jaw alignment problems.
 These problems can stem from anything from trauma and injuries to sucking your thumb as a baby, or just genetics.